Anyone who cares for children who are not related to them for pay or gain for more than two hours a day must register with Ofsted as a childminder.

 - check that the childminder is registered with Ofsted.
 You can check this by asking to see their Ofsted registration certificate.

 - visit a childminder at their home before entering into any agreement with them.
 If possible, try to visit 2 or 3 different childminding settings.

-- ask to see the childminder’s Public Liability Insurance, First Aid and other training certificates.
+- ask to see the childminder’s Public Liability Insurance, First Aid Certificate and other training certificates.
 Never be afraid to ask to see these important documents.

 - ask to see the childminder's parent’s prospectus, telling you about the service they provide.

 Don’t be afraid to ask lots of questions.
 For example you will want to know:

 - How many other children does the childminder care for when your child will be attending?
 What ages are they?